contiv/contiv.github.io/websrc/source/documents/community/CONTRIBUTING.md

 - Re-run the unit and system tests
 - Submit a pull request with the code changes
 - A discussion may take place on your pull request
-- Discussing while writing the code is also recommended
+- Discussion while writing the code is also recommended
 - Requested changes should be made to the same branch on your fork
 - Changes should be force pushed to the same branch of the pull request
-- The unit and system tests need to be run again after committers `LGTM` the change
+- The unit and system tests may need to be run again after committers `LGTM` the change
 - One of the committers will merge the changes